-If you do not have an attorney then you will likely have to file your bankruptcy forms in person at your local court.
+If you don't have an attorney then you'll likely have to file your bankruptcy forms in person at your local court.
 In a few places you are able to file your bankruptcy paperwork electronically.
 Check the rules of your local court to figure out if you can file your paperwork online or if you need to file in person.

-You should also check to see if your local court has any rules about how to prepare your paperwork.
+You should also check to see if your local court has any rules about how to prepare your paperwork, or any special rules due to COVID-19.
 Some courts require that the forms you file be hole punched or require that you bring multiple copies.
 If you do not follow the court’s rules they might not accept your forms and you may have to make another trip down to the courthouse to refile.